Breed Facts

 BUCKEYE CHICKEN

-Buckeyes were developed by Mrs. Nettie Metcalf of Warren, Ohio, and appropriately named after the “Buckeye State” and for their rich Buckeye color.
-Buckeyes are unique in the American Class of chickens as it is the only breed created entirely by a woman.
+Buckeye chickens were developed by Mrs. Nettie Metcalf of Warren, Ohio, and are appropriately named after the “Buckeye State” and for their rich mahogany bay color that resembles the buckeye nut.
+The breed is unique in the American Class of chickens as it is the only breed whose creation is credited entirely to a woman.
 Mrs. Metcalf started by breeding a Buff Cochin male to Barred Plymouth Rock females.
 This produced what she considered a large, lazy fowl.
 The next year she purchased a Black-Breasted Red Game male and crossed this male with the half-Cochin pullets.
 This cross produced several red offspring and from there she developed the breed.
-It is interesting to note that Buckeyes predated the introduction of Rhode Island Reds into the Midwest.

-The breed was a popular homestead chicken because they are hardy, productive, good foragers, and inquisitive, but by the 1950s, poultry production began to be commercialized and the breed was not popular with commercial producers, so the breed went nearly extinct.
-However, thanks to some dedicated fanciers, Buckeyes were preserved and are again becoming popular.
+The breed was a popular homestead chicken because they are hardy, productive, good foragers, and inquisitive, but by the 1950s, poultry production began to be consolidated.
+Buckeyes did not prove popular with commercial producers, so the breed went nearly extinct.
+Dedicated fanciers preserved the breed, and Buckeyes have found a home with today’s small farmers, homesteaders, and backyard chicken growers.

 The Buckeye should not be confused with the Rhode Island Red, even though they share some history.
 Buckeyes are unique in their body shape: slanted, short but broad back, very meaty thighs, powerful wings and breast.
 They appear very close to the 1905 Cornish breed in body shape.
 (However, the originator indicated that she did not use Cornish in their creating the breed; the Cornish body shape was simply her goal.)
 In color the Buckeye is also unique.
 The color of the Buckeye is darker than that of the original Rhode Island Red (later, the Rhode Island Red was bred for a shade of color even darker than the Buckeye).
 The Buckeye also has a slate colored bar in the under color (fluff) of its back; the Rhode Island Red’s feathers should be red to the skin.
 Both breeds share the trait of tight feathering, unique in the American Class of poultry.